urme-b/PulseShift/CONTRIBUTING.md

 The processed panel (`research/data/processed/panel.csv.gz`) is committed, so analysis and tests run without re-downloading raw data. `make data` rebuilds the panel from public sources.

-Python 3.9–3.12 are supported; CI tests all three.
+Python 3.9–3.12 are supported and all tested in CI.

 ## Before opening a pull request